Jenna Finch

 Education

 Dr. Finch received her Ph.D. in Developmental and Psychological Sciences from Stanford University’s Graduate School of Education.
+She holds bachelor's degrees in psychology and mathematics from Georgetown University.
 She joined the UNL Psychology faculty as part of the Developmental Psychology program in fall of 2018.

 Research Interests